dsa-ou/m269-installer/docs/use-terminal.md

 5. Close the terminal you opened in step 1.

-## JupyterLab configuration

-You need to do the following steps once, preferably when you use JupyterLab for the first time.

-- In JupyterLab, choose the menu option Settings > Settings Editor.
-- In the settings search box, type `windowing`.
-- In the settings pane that appears, change the windowing mode to 'defer'.
-  The change is automatically saved.
-- Close the settings editor pane.

 ## Important notes

 Never install third-party software while the M269 software is active,